 First, and foremost, we want our PhDs to be well prepared for successful academic careers at major research universities.
 This is reflected in the strong research focus of the required curriculum and in the high level of professional mentoring we provide through research collaboration, teaching activities, and professionalization seminars.
 It is also evidenced in our to ability to successfully place program graduates in tenure-track positions at doctoral institutions.
-Tangible evidence of our success is manifested by the placement of our PhDs in tenure-track positions at excellent institutions, such as the University of Kentucky, the University of Pittsburgh, the University of Georgia, and many others.
+Tangible evidence of our success is manifested by the placement of our PhDs in tenure-track positions at excellent institutions, such as the University of Kentucky, the University of Pittsburgh, the University of Georgia, University of Connecticut, University of Louisville, and University of Mississippi.

 Although the primary focus of the MSU Department of Political Science is on academic research, we do recognize that many students are also interested in employment at teaching institutions, in governmental offices, and in other, more applied settings.
 Our doctoral program has plenty of flexibility to meet the needs of this important student constituency and program graduates have successfully obtained positions at liberal arts colleges, regional universities, and in state and federal government.
 Interest in these alternative career paths varies across subfields, but the job placement rates for our PhD graduates in these settings are excellent.